Perform Searches Within a Specific Website

 We think a good idea is to start with all the information you have and enter as much of it as possible on the Advanced Search page.
 This is likely to give you the shortest list of results.
 If you do not find the result that you were looking for, try different variations on the name and other information that you entered.
 If this still does not work, then try removing or relaxing some of the constraints you have imposed on your search results, such as eliminating date ranges or place names.

 The most important thing is to be consistent in your search pattern.
 You are much less likely to miss important records if you are consistent in your approach.
-The general approach that we prefer is:

 • Start as narrow as possible.